-Taking out a social media harassment injunction
+Taking out a social media harassment injunction and identifying your harassers

 Social media harassment via Instagram which resulted with a social media harassment injunction served on the social media site and the harassing Instagram user for the first time in the history of the internet.
 The main issue in the case was identifying social media harassers who were hiding behind pseudonyms.
 This was the first case of its kind in the world.

 The case of DDF v YYZ was one of social media harassment where our solicitor Yair Cohen successfully applied for an injunction against an unknown harasser.
 The injunction was then served (for the first time in the world) via the social media site.
 One of the main issues in the case was how you go about identifying social media harassers on Instagram.

 When harassment occurs on social media and you are requiring swift help to prevent harassment and protect your privacy, we will obtain an injunction, anonymise you and allow you to continue with uninterrupted use of you social media account and without adverse media attention.
 This course of action is particularly beneficial if you are in the public eye or if you depend on your social media account for work.